danielapai/bioverse/docs/index.rst

 .. rubric:: Footnotes

-.. [#f1] Bioverse will be added to PyPI in a future update.

 Feedback & Development
 **********************
 Bioverse is open source and in active development.
 We welcome all feedback, bug reports, or feature requests.
 Feel free to open a pull request if you'd like to contribute!
 If you think you found a bug, please raise an `issue <https://github.com/danielapai/bioverse/issues>`_.